 Dale Carnegie Training aims to help readers develop essential communication skills to improve their personal and professional relationships.

 The book covers five primary skills to imbibe as a public speaker.
-The five essential people skills the book states are assertiveness, listening, emotional intelligence, positive self-talk, and conflict resolution.
+The five essential people skills are assertiveness, listening, emotional intelligence, positive self-talk, and conflict resolution.

 “The 5 Essential People Skills” offers practical advice.
 It exercises to help readers improve their communication skills.
 It builds positive relationships in all aspects of life.